thepowerfuldeez/tacotron2_improved/README.md

 - Batching strategy to minimize padding
 - Guided diagonal attention loss
 - New forward attention
-- Ability for pauses in text
+- Ability to add pauses in text
 - GST vectors and TPSE from BERT for inference
 - Traceability for easy deployment including TPSE module